ZahraAmanli02/thesis_lfp_analysis_/README.md

 Can dietary group be decoded from electrophysiological features extracted from a single recording?

 Diet classification was evaluated using feature-specific and estrous-phase-specific machine-learning models.
-Mouse-level cross-validation was used to prevent recordings from the same animal from appearing in both the training and test datasets.
+Mouse-level resampling was used to prevent recordings from the same animal from appearing in both the training and test datasets.

 ### RQ2 — Body-Weight Prediction

 Can body weight be predicted from electrophysiological features extracted from a single recording?

 Regression models were evaluated using the same feature-specific and phase-specific framework applied to diet classification.
 Body weight was used as the prediction target and was not included as an input feature.
+A complementary within-mouse analysis tested whether each animal's own feature trajectory tracks its own weight change.

 ### RQ3 — Relationship Between Diet and Body-Weight Information